gmjjatin/HackMSIT/README.md

-# HackMSIT
+# HackMSIT-2.0

-Website for HackMSIT
+Website for HackMSIT 2.0